mpv-player/mpv/DOCS/man/en/options.rst

     text subtitles only, because ASS subtitles include their own styling information.

---ass-border-color=<value>
-    Sets the border (outline) color for text subtitles.
-The color format is RRGGBBAA.

 --ass-bottom-margin=<value>
     Adds a black band at the bottom of the frame.
 The SSA/ASS renderer can place subtitles there (with ``--ass-use-margins``).

---ass-color=<value>
-    Sets the color for text subtitles.
-The color format is RRGGBBAA.

---ass-font-scale=<value>
-    Set the scale coefficient to be used for fonts in the SSA/ASS renderer.

 --ass-force-style=<[Style.]Param=Value[,...]>
     Override some style or script info parameters.